opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 HttpFoundation, HttpKernel
 Moved to infrastructure
 A few abstractions on top of PHP.
-Improved versions of PHP functions (`dump`) Started a add higher level abstractions (e.g. Mailer) **Embrace the Linux philosophy**
+Improved versions of PHP functions (`dump`) Started a add higher level abstractions (e.g. Mailer), built on the lower ones.
+**Embrace the Linux philosophy**